|Located at:||Fish Creek Environmental Centre (Boreal Room)|

 |Peter Lougheed Provincial Park, (snowshoeing location TBD), AB|

-TARGET AUDIENCE: GR 4-9 TEACHERS OF ALL DISCIPLINES, ADMINISTRATION AND LEARNING COACHES ARE ENCOURAGED TO ATTEND.
+TARGET AUDIENCE: GR 4-9 TEACHERS OF ALL DISCIPLINES, PRE SERVICE TEACHERS, ADMINISTRATION AND LEARNING COACHES ARE ENCOURAGED TO ATTEND.

 Join this 3-part learning series, set in the great outdoors, where we’ll expand our interdisciplinary literacy and numeracy repertoire, with an interwoven wellness focus, using the land as our inspiration.
 We will learn from each other while also engaging with land experts to deepen our outdoor learning resources facilitated by outdoor expert, Andrea Barnes.
 Come and enjoy the mental health benefits of movement and spending time outdoors while we explore connections to the various subject disciplines.

 We will explore land-based learning, what it means to us, and how we can incorporate it into our daily teaching and year plans.